 Trimming and Finishing

-After de-molding, the product may undergo additional trimming or finishing processes to remove any excess material or imperfections, ensuring the final product meets the required specifications.
+After removing it from the mold, the product might undergo further trimming or finishing procedures to eliminate any surplus material or imperfections, ensuring that the final product meets the necessary specifications.

 Design Considerations